dpka09/Netflix-Data-Analysis-using-Spark/README.md

 ### Overview
 This project uses PySpark to analyze a dataset of Netflix titles (netflix_titles.json).
 It performs various operations, such as filtering movies, analyzing cast appearances, and identifying movies based on specific attributes like duration and release year.
-The processed results are saved in specific directories for further use.
+The entire project workflow is orchestrated using Apache Airflow for task scheduling and management.

 ## Prerequisites